Sierra Nevada bighorn sheep: Habitat

-Sierra bighorn are found in portions of the Sierra Nevada from Yosemite National Park to Olancha Peak.
-Habitat occurs from the eastern base of the range as low as 4,790 ft to peaks above 14,100 ft.
+eastern base of the range as low as 4,790 ft to peaks above 14,100 ft.
 Sierra bighorn inhabit open areas where the land is rocky, sparsely vegetated, and characterized by steep slopes and canyons.
 Wehausen provides a detailed description of Sierra bighorn habitat throughout their range.
 Bighorn prefer open ground with high visibility to better detect predators and allow enough time to reach steep, rocky areas (escape terrain).
 Forests and thick brush are usually avoided if possible.

 Most bighorn live at elevations from 10000–14000 ft in subalpine and alpine areas during the summer.
 During winter, some bighorn occupy high-elevation, windswept ridges, while others migrate to lower elevations to avoid deep snow and to find forage.
+While Sierra Nevada bighorn sheep are known to inhabit a broad range of elevations, they show a preference for certain types of terrain.
+For example, they often favor steep, rocky slopes which provide them with an advantage against predators.

+Cultural significance

+Bighorn sheep have significant cultural importance to the Indigenous communities of the Sierra Nevada region.
+They have been featured in traditional stories, art, and ceremonies, symbolizing strength and agility.
+The sheep also play a role in modern culture, appearing in children's literature and being recognized as symbols of various states.
+Many rock-art depictions of these majestic animals can be found throughout the Owens Valley, indicating their symbolic and utilitarian value in these cultures.

 Diet

 Sierra bighorn are ruminant herbivores with four-chambered stomachs.
 Bighorn are primarily grazers, consuming various grasses, forbs, and woody vegetation depending on season and location.
 Naturally occurring mineral licks provide necessary minerals for bone and muscle growth.
+In the spring and summer, Sierra Nevada bighorn sheep primarily feed on grasses and forbs, while in the fall and winter, they shift their diet to include more woody vegetation.

 Endangerment

 Centuries of unregulated hunting, disease outbreaks, and mountain lion predation took a heavy toll on the Sierra bighorn population.
+Human-induced threats include habitat loss due to development and climate change, hunting, and competition for food with domestic livestock.
 However, disease played the largest role in the decline of the subspecies with domestic sheep transmitting virulent diseases, in particular pneumonia from Pasteurella, beginning in the 1870s.
 By the 1970s about 250 animals remained, occupying only two small areas of their former vast range.
 Translocations by the California Department of Fish and Wildlife (CDFW) helped to reestablish bighorn herds in historic habitat, but in spite of these efforts the population hit a low of about 100 total individuals in 1995.
 On January 3, 2000, Sierra bighorn were listed as a federally endangered subspecies.